 The ErfgoedApp-tour now takes you to the third floor.
 Before you continue, the app warns you that a very gripping part of the exhibition is coming up.
 If you follow the tour, the most shocking images will not be featured.
 Want to view them anyway?
 Then be sure to take a teacher or adult with you!

 You'll see the huge photo wall that stretches over as many as five floors.
 Next, you'll look for the photo of Natan Ramet.
 He was a Jewish man who survived the Holocaust and later co-founded the Jewish Museum of Deportation and Resistance, the forerunner of Museum Kazerne Dossin.
-You'll learn why his photo does appear in color and what happened to his family during the persecutions.
+You will learn why his photo does appear in color and what happened to his family during the persecutions.
 Natan recounts his experiences as a seventeen-year-old at Kazerne Dossin, his deportation to Poland and his horrific memories of Auschwitz-Birkenau.
 You will learn about the practices used in the concentration camps and what techniques the Nazis used to dehumanize and disempower their victims.
 Through Natan's gripping testimonies, memories and heirlooms, you will learn about the excruciating life in the camps.

 Still on the third floor, you continue the story after the liberation and the end of World War II.
 In another testimony, Natan recounts his experiences upon his return to Antwerp.
 Stories are also told of victims who did not survive.